abcdan/findonpage/README.md

 }
 ```

-This will return true/false in the console, more features coming soon
+This will return true/false in the console, you can now use the true/false to do other cool stuff!

 # Credits
 Thanks CMDJojo for helping me making this small package